kunchamupendra/Basic-Banking-System-Sparks-foundation/README.md

 Database : MySQL

-Database consists of two tables transaction and users

 apache server was set to run on port number 8080 of localhost and also MySQL was set on port number 3306.